 Assistant Director – James Garry BSc (Hons), MSc, MCIEEM, CEnv

-James is a Chartered Environmentalist and Chartered Planner.
+James is a Chartered Environmentalist and former Chartered Planner.
 He is a graduate of Glasgow and Edinburgh Universities and he is currently engaged in a part-time Classics degree programme with the Open University.

 Before joining the Cockburn he followed a professional career with several Scottish local authorities and Public Bodies specialising in sustainability, carbon and climate issues.
 James is with us Wednesday to Fridays normally.

 Heritage Support Intern – Kvitka Perehinets MA (Joint Honours)

 Kvitka is a final-year student of History and Politics at the University of Edinburgh with a deep interest in cultural heritage, memory studies, and preservation.
 With lengthy experience working with charitable organisations and international NGOs, Kvitka hopes to direct her acquired skillset on a set of tasks that allows her to bridge her university studies and a keen interest in history with bringing about tangible change in the city.